jamesedra/QuadTree-Pruning-System/README.md

-# Memo-ized Binary Tree for Image Processing and Compression
+# Quad-Tree Pruning for Image Processing and Compression

 # Project Overview